mitrefccace/dat/README.md

 The *color_config.json_TEMPLATE* and *default_color_config.json_TEMPLATE* files must be copied to the ~/dat folder and renamed to *color_config.json* and *default_color_config.json*.
 The *default_color_config.json* file is a 508 compliant color scheme.
 Do not change this file.
 Make any custom changes in the *color_config.json* file, but there is a Management Portal web page that maintains this.
 For dynamic updating of Busylight status colors, the Management Portal reads the ACE Direct URL from the configuration file.

-## process.json
+## process.json_TEMPLATE

-This is the template process.json file that works with pm2: ```pm2 start process.json```.
-Update each server with the appropriate port numbers.
+This is a template for process.json.
+Rename it to process.json and update the port numbers.
+To start all servers: ```pm2 start process.json```.